A bird on the brink

 Why should we care?

-Does it matter if the southern black-throated finch goes extinct, if the northern subspecies survives?
+Does it matter if the southern black-throated finch goes extinct, if the northern subspecies (which is not threatened) survives?
 YES!
 For any organism, subspecies preserve aeons of evolutionary history.
 Small genetic adaptations, accumulated generation-by-generation over hundreds of thousands of years, allow each subspecies to be uniquely suited to its local environment.
 Subspecies also continuously swap genes with each other.
 This means the species as a whole has a repertoire of different gene versions it can draw on, which may prove vitally important if conditions suddenly shift, e.g. through rapid climate change.

 How genomics can help